KaioFelps/inertia-rust/README.md

 ```

 You might have noted that the third parameter is a reference to `SomeUsefulStruct`.
 This must be
 some useful struct used by your resolver.
-For instance, our basic vite resolver requires a
+For instance, our vite template resolver requires a
 static reference to a `vite_rust::Vite` struct, because it's what provides the HTML tags of the modules,
 HMR and other important stuff that must be injected into the HTML.